bluesky/bluesky-queueserver/docs/source/cli_tools.rst

       --address ADDRESS
                         The parameter is deprecated and will be removed.
 Use --zmq-control- addr instead.
+      --lock-key LOCK_KEY, -k LOCK_KEY
+                        Lock key.
+The key is an arbitrary string is used to lock and unlock RE Manager ('lock' and 'unlock' API) and control the manager when the environment or the queue is locked.

     If RE Manager is configured to use encrypted ZeroMQ communication channel, the encryption must also be enabled before running 'qserver' CLI tool by setting